dwtcourses/sharechat-scraper/README.md

 1. Create an account on Sharechat
 2. Fork the repository
 3. Install required Python packages: `pip install requirements.txt`
+4. Generate pre-commit hooks: `pre-commit install`
-4. Set up an AWS S3 bucket to store the scraped content (images, videos, text) and a MongoDB to store the scraped metadata (timestamps, likes, shares etc.)\
+5. Set up an AWS S3 bucket to store the scraped content (images, videos, text) and a MongoDB to store the scraped metadata (timestamps, likes, shares etc.)\
 If you can't set up a MongoDB or S3 bucket, set the "mode" to "local" in the Config file (see no. 6)
-5. Create a .env file in the same folder and save your Sharechat, MongoDB and S3 access credentials in the .env file.
+6. Create a .env file in the same folder and save your Sharechat, MongoDB and S3 access credentials in the .env file.
 These should be in the following format:

    ```
    SHARECHAT_DB_USERNAME = <YOUR_MONGODB_USERNAME>